joaocarmo/advent-of-code-go/2022/04/README.md

 cleaning, so these seem like the most in need of reconsideration.
 In this example, there are **`2`** such pairs.

+**In how many assignment pairs does one range fully contain the other?**

 ## Part Two

 It seems like there is still quite a bit of duplicate work planned.
 Instead, the